dykstrom/jcc/docs/Arrays.md

    a(3, 1, 2)      ((3 * 2) + 1) * 3 + 2 == 23      312
 ```

-The algorithm for calculating the location of an array element can be described like this is
+The algorithm for calculating the location of an array element can be described
-pseudo code:
+like this in pseudocode:

 ```
    Initialize the index to 0